 Lesson #1: Experimentation leads to innovation

-Keeping pace with rapid changes in consumer behaviour demands questioning what we know and experimenting to find out what works.
+Keeping pace with rapid changes in consumer behavior demands questioning what we know and experimenting to find out what works.
 But don't get hung up on the difference between experimentation and testing.
 Testing is more tactical; for example, a brand might run an A/B test to determine what media to invest more heavily in or which message is resonating with an audience.
 Experimentation, on the other hand, requires a brand to go beyond testing and try out new ways of doing things.
 We've found that experimenting drives new ways of thinking by asking bigger and deeper questions about formats, platforms, and audiences.

 Start with what your agency believes is a universal truth and get experimenting.